td-bn/blockchain-developer-bootcamp-final-project/README.md

 * Deployment on localhost is meaningless, unless forking mainnet and supplying Aave addresses from mainnet
 * Add .env varibles needed in the hardhat config file in `hardhat.config.ts`

-* `npx hardhat deploy --network kovan --export-all=web/src/artifacts/deployments.json` This will also add a deployments.json file that can be used to get addresses of contracts and the ABIs for the frontend.
+* `npx hardhat deploy --network kovan --export-all web/src/artifacts/deployments.json` This will also add a deployments.json file that can be used to get addresses of contracts and the ABIs for the frontend.
+* `npx hardhat run scripts/connect-controller.ts --network kovan` This will connect the controller to vault and the strategy

+*NOTE*: After running the script you might need to export the deployments.json again, as it removes it.
+The contracts won't be deployed again.
+Hardhat deploy plugin ensures that.

 ### Compiling Frontend
 * `cd web`